 M. Registration Fees

 2. Event organizers are encouraged to keep their entry fees as low as possible to encourage participation.
-Nordiq Alberta will charge a levy fee of \$3.00 per participant to offset the costs of the event.
+NA will charge a levy fee of \$3.00 per participant to offset their costs of the event

 N. Technical Advisor